-This chocolate peanut butter yogurt bowl feels like a decadent treat, but made with good for you ingredients and packs in the protein in a delicious and healthy way!
+This chocolate peanut butter yogurt bowl feels like a decadent treat, but made with good-for-you ingredients and packs in the protein in a delicious and healthy way!

 One of the main struggles I see with my nutrient clients is getting in more protein.
-I get it, protein isn’t always as fun as carbs and fat, but it is so essential in our diets.
+I get it, protein isn’t always as fun as carbs and fat, but it is essential in our diets.

 While I think focusing on real whole nutrient-dense foods is the best way to get protein, I love using protein powder for an extra boost.
 And this protein yogurt bowl does exactly that!

-- It couldn’t be easier to make – just yogurt, protein powder, and peanut butter stirred together until smooth and creamy
+- couldn’t be easier to make – just yogurt, protein powder, and peanut butter stirred together until smooth and creamy

-- Customizable – easily change up the flavors if you like
+- customizable – easily change up the flavors if you like

 - peanut butter